Have you heard of a somatic coach, and are wondering what somatic coaching is?

 What is somatics?

-The word “somatic” refers to the body.
+The word “somatic” refers to the physical body.
 Somatic coaching helps people gain insight by looking at both 1) tuning into and tracking their physical sensations and 2) emotions, perceptions and experiences.
 Somatics is a term used in therapeutic work that involves the body.
-The word “somatic” indicates that the approach is based on the soma, or “the body as perceived from within”.
+The word “somatic” indicates that the approach is based on the soma, or “the physical body as perceived from within”.

 Somatic techniques may be used in coaching, therapy, bodywork, psychotherapy, dance, or spiritual practices.